odpi/egeria-connector-xtdb/README.md

 (For a direct download, use a URL like: https://clojars.org/repo/juxt/crux-rocksdb/21.01-1.14.0-beta/crux-rocksdb-21.01-1.14.0-beta.jar)

-You should send through the configuration using the JSON format listed on Crux's site, directly within the `configurationProperties` map of the connector.
+You should send through the configuration using the JSON format listed on Crux's site, directly within a `cruxConfig` key of the `configurationProperties` map of the connector.
 As an example, the following will configure the Crux repository with RocksDB as both the index store and document store (sharing an LRU block cache of 1 GB), and Kafka as the transaction log (using the topic `crux-tx-log` and a poll-time of 1 second):